0904-mansi/0904-mansi/README.md

-<h3 align="center"><b>  I am Mansi Mishra, Sophomore at BIT Durg.
+<h3 align="center"><b>  I am Mansi Mishra, Sophomore at BIT Durg.I'm an Incoming SWE Intern'23 at Microsoft.
 I am an Open Source and DevOps Enthusiast.
 Currently working on Skill Enhancement and looking forward to learn new things.
 Happy to connect :)</b></h3>